Kaisei-Suzuki1990/python-and-Raspberry-pi_first-project/README.md

 ## Image detection on Raspberry Pi

-I created a program that automatically takes a picture when there is a certrain amount of movementin the camera's shooting range, and sends it to own Line and Slack.
+I created a program that automatically takes a picture when there is a certrain amount of movement in the camera's shooting range, and sends it to own Line and Slack.

 <p align="center"><img src="./img/ImageDetection.jpg"></p>